 How dare he?
 I tried not to be angry at her sisters and failed.
 They helped Charlotte in thinking she wasn’t worth anything as much as they did.
 I felt horrible myself for not treating her better and vowed to do something special for her.
 Her family was horrible, and I didn’t need to be acting the same way.

 My feelings had to be put aside.
 My fingers tightened around the small packaged hidden in my pocket and I knew I would give it to her tonight, she needed something special.
 Footsteps pounded on the pavement behind me, muffled by the thick dusting of snow.

 “James, wait!”
 Against my better judgment, I stopped.
-Ava came to stand in front of me, slightly out of breath.
-Her auburn hair danced around her face as a gust of wind blew through the streets.
+Harper came to stand in front of me, slightly out of breath.
+Her hair danced around her face as a gust of wind blew through the streets.
 People bundled in winter clothes walked quickly past us, not sparing a glace at the two teenagers standing in the middle of the sidewalk.

-“What do you want Ava?”
+“What do you want Harper?”

 “What you said…”

 “I’m not asking you to.
 You’re right.
 All of it, you’re right.”
 I finally looked at her and saw sadness etched across her face.

 “At least you’ll admit it.”